janWICKEDpro/janWICKEDpro/README.md

 - 👯 I’m looking to collaborate on any cool flutter projects
 - 💬 Ask me about anything related to flutter
 - 📫 How to reach me: janroyal45@gmail.com
-- ⚡ Fun fact: The first programmer was the daughter of a mad poet
+- ⚡ Fun fact: The first programmer was the daughter of a mad poet.